ibmendoza/anchor/README.md

 Push-based workflow
 -------------------

 A push-based workflow of configuration management is easier to reason about.
-Once you have gathered your artifacts (like source code, binaries, files, images, etc) to your local computer (the so-called control machine), those deployables can be pushed to your remote machine/host (the one being configured) through SSH.
+Once you have gathered your artifacts (like source code, binaries, files, images, etc) to your control machine (local computer or VM in public cloud), those artifacts can be pushed to your remote machine/host (the one being configured) through SSH.

 Pushing artifacts to multiple hosts in an efficient manner is left to the user or can be relegated to another project as separate orchestration tool.